DUML’s Community Science Program on Marine Debris

 How can your 4th or 5th grade class in Carteret County be part of this program?

-In May 2018, we evaluated our first year-long marine debris program by interviewing the fourth grade participants from Tiller Elementary School, Beaufort Elementary School, and St. Egbert’s Catholic School.
-We asked the students a variety of questions to determine what they learned, if the program had an impact on them, if they were going to change any of their behaviors, and if they had told friends or family members about what they’d learned.
-Here is a video created using the photo voice method to summarize the students’ takeaways and display pictures of them engaging in the marine debris activities:
+Fourth grade students from Tiller Elementary School, Beaufort Elementary School, and St. Egbert’s Catholic School answer a variety of questions relating to what they’ve learned as part of the 2018 Duke CSI Marine Debris program.
+They mention if the program had an impact on them, if they are going to change any of their behaviors, and if they have told friends or family members about what they’ve learned.

 What we have done at-a-glance: